microsoft/vscode-docs/docs/python/python-tutorial.md

 > **Note**: If you select an interpreter without a workspace folder open, VS Code sets `python.pythonPath` in your user settings instead, which sets the default interpreter for VS Code in general.
 The user setting makes sure you always have a default interpreter for Python projects.
 The workspace settings lets you override the user setting.

-## Create a Hello World source code file
+## Create a Python Hello World source code file

 From the File Explorer toolbar, press the New File button on the `hello` folder: